-"I've missed you too, little one, but listen to me" he gently pushed me back and looked deep into my eyes.
-"Nothing is as it seems and no one can be trusted.
-Remember that always and keep our son safe."
+“I’ve missed you too, little one, but listen to me,” he said urgently, gently pushing me back and looked deep into my eyes.
+“Nothing is as it seems, and no one can be trusted.
+Remember that always and keep our son safe.”

 “I don’t understand!
 How can we not be safe now that you’re back?”

 He smiled sadly and shook his head at me, planting a kiss to my forehead before he opened his mouth to reply.